Hull4Progress/OPUS-insights-engine/Producing_Requested_Outputs/README.md

 Here is the list of functions and subfunctions that will be implemented for "Panel 1", the overview panel.
-The listing shows the main function name, the subfunction name, and then the parameters needed for them.
+The listing shows the main function name, the subfunction name, and then after the ":" it shows the parameters needed for them.

 To illustrate, a couple of curl calls for the first function are as follows: